gina-noel/IT115-GitHub-Web-Page/README.md

 ### Core Elements of Modern Web Design (Minnie)
 Nowadays, people spend a lot of time and attention on the Internet.
 Effective web design can attract users' attention, and it can also help the website to have a higher ranking on Google searches.
 It will make the website easier to be viewed by users.
 The following 7 basic design elements can help the website make users have a better experience.
-Mobile-Friendly Layout
+‧ Mobile-Friendly Layout
-Clean and Bold Typography
+‧ Clean and Bold Typography
-Hamburger Menus
+‧ Hamburger Menus
-Optimization for Speed
+‧ Optimization for Speed
-White Space
+‧ White Space
-SEO Optimization
+‧ SEO Optimization
-Cross-browser and device compatibility
+‧ Cross-browser and Device Compatibility

 ### Style guide/ideas